mafleming/RayTracerChallenge/README.md

 object's transform matrix is precomputed and stored in the object during scene construction.
 This results in a speed improvement of about ten percent.

+2-April-2019.
+Fixed issue with incorrect reflection calculation.
+Reflection was only working with Plane objects due to an incorrect calculation of the reflectv vector in prepare_computations.